Car Stolen? What Your Insurance Covers and How to File a Claim

 Step 3: Notify Your Insurance Company

 Contact your insurer as soon as you have the police report or case number.
 Most major insurers offer 24/7 claims reporting.
-Have your policy number, vehicle details, and a list of any items that were inside the car ready when you call.
+Have your policy number, vehicle details, and a list of any items inside the car ready when you call.
 File within 24 hours whenever possible.
+If you have rental reimbursement coverage, you may be eligible for a replacement rental car as early as 48 hours after the theft is reported.

 Step 4: Document Everything